Cinema of Russia: 1990s

 The Chekist directed by Aleksandr Rogozhkin was a drama set in the period of Red Terror and told the story of a Cheka leader who gradually becomes unhinged.
 Happy Days directed by Aleksei Balabanov was his feature film debut.
 Both film were screened in the Un Certain Regard section at the 1992 Cannes Film Festival.

 The Sentimental Policeman is a 1992 Russian-language Ukrainian (Ukrainian-French production) comedy film written and directed by Kira Muratova.
 It entered the competition at the 49th Venice International Film Festival and won the Special Jury Prize at Kinotavr.

 Bakhtyar Khudojnazarov won a Silver Lion at the 50th Venice International Film Festival for his film Kosh ba kosh.

 The drama Burnt by the Sun (1994) by Nikita Mikhalkov is set in a small countryside community in the time when Stalinism starts to disrupt their idyllic retreat and alter their characters and fates.
 The film received an Academy Award for Best Foreign Language Film and the Grand Prix du Jury at the 1994 Cannes Film Festival.
 The sequel, Burnt by the Sun 2: Exodus was entered in the 2010 Cannes Film Festival.
 Another sequel, Burnt by the Sun 3: The Citadel, released on May 5, 2011.

 Assia and the Hen with the Golden Eggs by Andrei Konchalovsky is a satirical sequel to Konchalovsky's 1966 Soviet film, The Story of Asya Klyachina, taking the characters of the original and placing them in a post-Soviet context.
 This film was entered into the 1994 Cannes Film Festival.

 Passions is a 1994 romantic comedy by Ukrainian director Kira Muratova based on the novellas of Boris Dedyukhin.

 It was screened at the Locarno Festival in 1994.

 It received two Nika Awards, for Best Picture and Best Director (Muratova).
 The picture also won the Special Jury Prize of the Kinotavr film festival.

 The Life and Extraordinary Adventures of Private Ivan Chonkin directed by Jiří Menzel, international co-production between Russia, Czech Republic, the United Kingdom, France and Italy, was entered the competition at the 51st Venice International Film Festival, in which it won the President of the Italian Senate's Gold Medal.

+A Play for a Passenger directed by Vadim Abdrashitov was entered into the 45th Berlin International Film Festival, where it won the Silver Bear.